casanovalx/better-control/README.md

 # Better-Control 🛠️
 A gtk themed control panel for linux 🐧

+Whats new :
+- independently change volume of apps
+- fixed some scaling bugs
+- fixed Bluetooth bug where it showed both disconnect and connect

 <img src="https://github.com/user-attachments/assets/791074ba-466a-4f5d-80f4-1d1c71d795d1" width="500" />

 This project is still under development , contriubutions such as ideas and feature requests towards project and testers are welcome.